Blues, Crues and Derry through but Glens make exit

 Dialo does the business for Derry

-Dialo scored the only goal of the game on the 23rd minute when he nodded home Michael Duffy's corner from the back post.
+Dialo scored the only goal of the game on the 23rd minute when he nodded home Michael Duffy's corner at the back post.

 Ruaidhri Higgins men dominated the tie and could have taken the lead earlier when Ben Doherty's clever pass played Jamie McGonigle through on goal, but his resulting strike was wide of the left-hand post.